juzoff/Credit-Score-Classification-Dataset-Project-Multiclass/README.md

 ### Scoring and Prediction:
 - Developed SAS code to apply the selected-attributes decision tree model to new datasets, incorporating binning criteria for accurate predictions

-# Assignment Outcome: Comparison of Baseline vs Final Models
-The below section presents a comparison of
----